cfu288/mere-medical/libs/emr-pipeline/README.md

 Every row carries `last_seen_in_directory` and no row ever leaves the artifact.
-Nothing in this repo turns that timestamp into an expiry: search and `findTenantById` serve every row however old its sighting, so delisted tenants stay reachable and connected users' sync never breaks.
+Nothing in this repo turns that timestamp into an expiry: search and `findTenantById` serve every row however old its seen date, so delisted tenants stay reachable and connected users' sync never breaks.
 If hiding long-delisted tenants ever matters, that becomes a filter in the API reading the column, not pipeline state.